A Traveller's Stories - Ring of the Angel (0 BBT)

 The United Polities of Rheldann, though they were already in the path to become as such many millennia ago, are a highly diverse cyberdemocratic federation of post-scarcity independent polities and HyperAIs: its main constituent clades and cultures are of primarily Terragen ancestry, but considerable overlap with other alien cultures has developed in many of its polities.

 Rheldann, as a Banks Orbital, alternates between highly urbanized and densely-inhabited cities, and sparse regions mainly left to their “natural” state.
 Most settlements are built either on the surface of the continents or underwater, although multiple aerostatic cities move around the ring.
-Public transportation to and from different settlements and areas of the Orbital is achieved through subterranean or above-ground vacuum trains, which have multiple stations raised high above the surface to connect with the passing aerostatic cities.
+Public transportation to and from different settlements and areas of the Orbital is achieved through subterranean or above-ground vacuum trains, which have multiple stations raised high above the surface to connect with the passing flying cities.
 Transport within the settlements themselves is achieved through a wide variety of means, such as slidewalks, riverroads, maglev trains, bubblepods, submarines, ships, aircars, wingpacks, powerstilts and many others.

 ⋆✴︎˚。⋆